wp-plugins/tp/readme.txt

 * Add a follow button to your blog

 == Changelog ==

+= 1.3.2 =
+* Fixing notice when comment registeration is enabled, and TP comments are enabled too.

+= 1.3.1 =
+* Fixing a bug with tweetbutton css

 = 1.3 =
 * Moving Tweetpress App options page to the network admin in Multi-Site installations